-- NSPCC-Parental Substance Misuse

-- SSCB-Working with parents who misuse substances

-- Drugs Advise for Schools
+- NSPCC-Parental Substance Misuse - Drugs Advise for Schools

 Fabricated or Induced Illness (FII)

 Fabricated or Induced Illness is a condition whereby a child suffers harm through the deliberate action of their carer, and which is attributed by the adult to another cause.
 There may be several explanations for these circumstances, and each requires careful consideration and review.
 Concerns about a child's health should be discussed with a health professional who is involved with the child.
 Guidance Documents: